marciogualtieri/PersonService/README.md

 activator clean run
 ```

-After the service is up, open the [this URL](http://localhost:9000/people) with your browser.
+After the service is up, open [this URL](http://localhost:9000/people) with your browser.
 You will be asked to apply an evolution (play will create the database schema).
 You should be good to go after that.